Dog Bites

 The common phrase, “A dog is man’s best friend” is not always the case.
 When a dog is in the hands of a negligent owner, or is caught in a frightening situation, it can lash out in a way that can cause serious injury or even death to its victim.

 Every year, dogs bite more than 4.5 million people.
-Approximately 20 percent of those require medical care and out of those, 27,000 will need reconstructive surgery.
-In 2017, 39 people in the U./S. were killed by dog bite attacks.
-Three of those killed were children living in Texas.
+Approximately 20 percent of those require medical care, and out of those, 27,000 will need reconstructive surgery.
+According to the Centers for Disease Control and Prevention, children are the most common victims of severe dog bite injuries and are far more likely to require medical attention than adults.
+In 2017, 39 people in the U.S. were killed by dog bite attacks; three of those killed were children living in Texas, according to DogsBite.org.

 If you or someone you love, perhaps your child, was the victim of a dog bite, you deserve compensation for the damages you incurred.
-That may not always be easy, the dog bite lawyers at our Laredo Law Office can help.
+That may not always be easy, the experienced Laredo dog bite injury lawyers at Eric Ramos Law, PLLC can help.

 Texas does not have a specific dog bite statute.
 Victims of dog bites may recover under one of two theories: